Open-EO/openeo-python-client/docs/processes.rst

 It will return a new DataCube with the new process appended to the internal process graph.

+.. # TODO this example makes no sense: it uses cube for what?

 A very simple example using the ``mean`` process and a literal list in an arguments dictionary::